 “Gather the rose of love whilst yet is time.” – Edmund Spenser

 It has been said, that by the time a rose is planted in the ground and watered, most of the factors influencing how much time you will need to spend caring for roses has already been determined.
-However, it goes with out saying that in order for your garden to thrive, some degree of Environmentally Friendly Rose Care (PDF format) will be required.
+However, it goes with out saying that in order for your garden to thrive, some degree of attention will be required.

 Add a two to four inch layer of organic mulch (wood chips, grass clippings, compost, straw, pine needles, or leaves) around the base of each rose bush.
 Its benefits include: weed deterrence, improved garden appearance and reduced moisture loss (see Mulching for a Healthy Landscape).